 - Make the caramel: Combine the heavy cream, corn syrup, brown sugar, butter, and salt in a 3-quart heavy-duty saucepan over medium heat.
 Do not turn the temperature up or down– keep at medium the entire time the caramel cooks.
 Stir constantly with a wooden spoon until the butter is melted.
 Once melted, brush down the sides of the pan with a water-moistened pastry brush and attach a candy thermometer to the pan, making sure the bulb is not touching the bottom of the pan (as you’ll get an inaccurate reading).

 - Without stirring, let the mixture cook and bubble until it reaches 235°F (113°C).
-Reaching 235°F (113°C) should take about 15 – 20 minutes, though don’t use time as your guide because it depends on your stove.
+Some readers have been cooking to 240°F (116°C) and saying the caramel sticks much better to the apples that way.
+Stick with anywhere between 235°F – 240°F. Reaching this temperature should take about 15 – 20 minutes, though don’t use time as your guide because it depends on your stove.
 Don’t be alarmed if your caramel is taking longer, just use the candy thermometer as your guide.
 The temperature will heat up slowly, then move quickly, so keep your eye on the pot.
-Once at 235°F (143°C), remove caramel from heat and stir in the vanilla.
+Once at 235°F – 240°F, remove caramel from heat and stir in the vanilla.
 Avoid over-stirring which can create air bubbles in the caramel (and then on the apple).
 Allow caramel to cool for 10-15 minutes until slightly thickened.
 If caramel is too thin to coat apples, let it cool and thicken for 5-10 minutes longer.

 - Dip the apples: Holding the caramel apple stick, dip the apple into the warm caramel, tilting the pot as needed to coat all sides of the apple.
 Lift the apple up and swirl it around or gently tap it against the side of the pot to let excess caramel drip off.
 Place coated apple on prepared pan.
 Repeat with remaining apples.
 Enjoy immediately or allow caramel to set, about 45-60 minutes.
 If you want to wrap the caramel apples in cellophane treat bags for travel/gifting, wait until the caramel has completely set.